-CHAPTER 20 Encouraging Transparency
+Encouraging Transparency

-Trust and a good corporate reputation is reliant on having transparency in governance processes, open and participative decision making, as well as having a culture where managers at all levels are approachable and open to suggestions and ideas.
-Providing clarity on issues and fostering strong communications across the organization and with its stakeholders are other important aspects of having transparency within the organization.
+Trust and a good corporate reputation is reliant on having transparency in governance processes, open and participative decision making, and a culture where managers at all levels are approachable and open to suggestions and ideas.
+Providing clarity on issues and fostering strong communications across the organization and with its stakeholders are other important aspects of transparency within the organization.

-Transparency is an excellent example of 'the chicken and the egg conundrum'.
+Transparency is an excellent example of 'the chicken and egg' conundrum.
 Transparency in processes, communications and decision making generates trust in the organization, yet trust gives people confidence in being candid and open to discuss and resolve issues that may affect performance and the future sustainability of the organization.

-Encouraging transparency also involves ensuring that there is no confusion about why and when actions or decisions are being taken, that people are clear about the ramifications of the actions or decision and about the actions or decisions themselves.
+Encouraging transparency also involves ensuring that there is no confusion about why and when actions or decisions are being taken, and that people are clear about the ramifications of the actions or decisions and about the actions or decisions themselves.
 Openness includes candid and honest discussion leading up to when decisions are taken so that a comprehensive view is formed of the issues being considered, as well as frankness about the decision itself.

-Making the right decision
+Making the Right Decision

-Decisions that are made within information services have multiple impacts: some being strategic and concern transformational change with long-term sustainability implications, others being operational or tactical, affecting and effected by groups or individuals.
+Decisions that are made within information services have multiple impacts: some being strategic and concerning transformational change with long-term sustainability implications, others being operational or tactical, affecting and effected by groups or individuals.
 Certain decisions will be based on simple and well-defined facts whilst others will involve complex and ill-defined situations.
 Making the right decision and communicating this within the organization and to key stakeholders is an important component of good governance.